-12 C5 Multi dwelling housing or seniors housing

-- Amend note in the chapter application to reference the Apartment Design Guide - 2.
+- 12 C5 Multi dwelling housing or seniors housing - 1.
+Amend note in the chapter application to reference the Apartment Design Guide - 2.
 Amend Control C5.6 and insert new Control C5.10 as follows:

+-

+Devel opment controls

-Front setback
+Front s etback

 C5.6 Minimum 4.5m front setback from the front property line or the existing average building line (whichever is less) for 75% of the building facade.

-The remaining 25% of the façade may allow a 2m encroachment provided the encroachment contains habitable rooms, terraces, balconies or bay windows.
+The remaining 25% of the façade may allow a 2m encroachment provided the encroachment contains habitable rooms , terraces, balconies or bay window

-Front setback encroachment
+Front s etback encroachment

-C5.10 Maximum 1.5m encroachment of front setback for architectural features, such as an entry porch or deck
+C5.10 Maximum 1.5m encroachment of front setback for architectural features, such as an

+entry porch or deck

+Explanation:

+he note in the chapter application has been amended to reference the Apartmer